armandojaleo/CosmoEmbedings/sdk/README.md

-# CosmicEmbeddings SDK
+# CosmoEmbeddings SDK

-The CosmicEmbeddings SDK is a Python library for creating, signing, and validating knowledge blocks based on embeddings.
+The CosmoEmbeddings SDK is a Python library for creating, signing, and validating knowledge blocks based on embeddings.
 It allows you to generate and sign knowledge blocks, validate blocks with cosmic signatures, and cryptographically sign with Ed25519.

 ## 📦 Installation